 NOTE: Students who withdraw, stop attending, or drop classes may be required to return all or a portion of their disbursed financial aid dollars.
 This is true even if a student has received a financial aid refund check or EFT.
 This is because students earn financial aid through attendance.
 The percentage of aid earned is equal to the percentage of the payment period that a student completes.

-What Happens After you Accept your Direct Stafford Loan
+What Happens After you Accept your Federal Direct Loan

-First time Federal Direct Loan borrowers will receive instructions with their award notification requesting completion of Entrance Loan Counseling and a Direct Loan Master Promissory Note (MPN), so that loan funds can be disbursed.
+First time Federal Direct Loan borrowers will receive instructions with their financial aid packaging notification requesting completion of Entrance Loan Counseling and a Direct Loan Master Promissory Note (MPN), so that loan funds can be disbursed.

-Note: The MPN (details your rights and responsibilities as a Federal Direct Loan borrower) and Entrance Counseling must be completed before loan funds can be credited, per federal regulations.
+Entrance Counseling must be completed for all first time borrowers before loan funds can be credited, per federal regulations.